Addison’s Disease

 The symptoms of Addison’s disease can be vague and develop slowly over time, making it challenging to diagnose.
 Common symptoms include fatigue, weakness, weight loss, loss of appetite, low blood pressure, salt cravings, darkening of the skin, gastrointestinal disturbances, and mood changes.
 In severe cases, Addisonian crisis can occur, which is a life-threatening condition characterized by a sudden worsening of symptoms, low blood pressure, dehydration, and electrolyte imbalances.

-People Are Reading: What is the main cause of Addison's disease?
+People Are Reading: What tests are used to diagnose Addison's disease?

 Treatment for Addison’s disease typically involves hormone replacement therapy to replenish the deficient hormones.
 This usually includes taking oral corticosteroids, such as hydrocortisone or prednisone, to replace cortisol, and sometimes mineralocorticoids, such as fludrocortisone, to replace aldosterone.
 The dosages of these medications may need to be adjusted based on the individual’s needs and stress levels.
 Patients with Addison’s disease are also advised to wear medical identification bracelets or necklaces and carry an emergency card stating their condition in case of adrenal crisis.